Latias94/asset-importer/README.md

 scene-backed view type) is shared across threads.
 Doing so violates the crate's safety contract and may cause undefined behavior.

+Practical guidance:

+- Prefer the safe API for reading scene data (`Mesh::*_raw()` / `*_iter()` / `MaterialPropertyRef`, etc.).
+- Only enable `raw-sys` when you explicitly need raw bindings, and treat the returned pointers as read-only.
+- Do not call Assimp APIs that mutate or free the scene (e.g. post-processing, freeing, replacing pointers) on a scene that is still alive on the Rust side.

 ## Build Options

 ### Default: Prebuilt Binaries (Recommended)